 When the words 'Alligator Reef Lighthouse' come out of someone's mouth...
-I am taken back to when we visited Florida keys, back in July of last year (see our full YouTube video here) and swam in some of the clearest water (imagine pool water) that we have ever experienced (besides the Bahamas & Anguilla).
-I mean... look at the pictures (click to see more), and tell me you wouldn't love to see this water, reef AND lighthouse, first hand?!?
+I am taken back to when we visited the Florida keys back in July of last year (see our full YouTube video here) and swam in some of the most transparent water (imagine pool water) that we have ever experienced (besides the Bahamas & Anguilla).
+I mean... look at the pictures (click to see more), and tell me you wouldn't love to see this water, reef, AND lighthouse firsthand?!?

 Whether you're interested in a Cruise, guided tour, group trip, independent international travel or just a weekend get-away, and even that bucket list adventure... we can assist you with that!

 Click 'Lets Go!' & lets start this adventure together!

 So the Alligator Reef Lighthouse is just under five nautical miles off the coast of Islamorada (to the east), and you can only get there by water vessel.

 If you don't have the means to a water vessel (boat/ jet ski), luckily for you, we have done a LOT of research for you and asked around!
 If you are curious, Alligator Reef Lighthouse coordinates are 24.8518° N and 80.6189° W; plus, you can type this info into your GPS, which will pull up as well.

 Here's a list of businesses that you can contact to gain access to the Reef & surrounding area: